logzio/documentation/docs/shipping/Operating-Systems/linux.md

 Allow some time for data ingestion, then open your [metrics dashboard](https://app.logz.io/#/dashboard/metrics).

-For troubleshooting, refer to our [log shipping troubleshooting](https://docs.logz.io/docs/user-guide/log-management/troubleshooting/log-shipping-troubleshooting/) guide.
+Encounter an issue?
+See our [log shipping troubleshooting](https://docs.logz.io/docs/user-guide/log-management/troubleshooting/log-shipping-troubleshooting/) guide.